Blaenau Gwent: Education

+List of wards

 Other information

 In 2011 Blaenau Gwent had the highest level of severe child poverty in Wales, as revealed in statistical data published in a report by Save the Children.

 According to the 2011 Census, 5.5% of the county's 67,348 (3,705 residents) resident-population can speak, read, and write Welsh, with 7.8%, or 5,284 residents, being able to speak Welsh.

 Sport and Leisure

 There are three Sports Centres located throughout the Borough offering swimming, sports courts and pitches.
 The sport centres are operated by Aneurin Leisure.

 They are located at: Abertillery, Ebbw Vale and Tredegar.

 There are many sports played in Blaenau Gwent these are a few:

 Rugby

 Blaenau Gwent has a rich and vibrant rugby history.
 There are many rugby union clubs throughout the borough.
 These are: